Event List

 in alphabetical order by last name

-Mr Simon LIU, President, Hong Kong Construction Association
+by Mr Simon LIU, President, Hong Kong Construction Association

 Ir LIU Sing Pang, Simon is a member of the Institution of Structural Engineers and a Fellow of the Hong Kong Institution of Engineers.
 He is also a Chartered Engineer of UK.
 He is the President of Hong Kong Construction Association and Supervisor of HKCA Po Leung Kuk School.
 He is the director of Build King Construction Limited, Build King Civil Engineering Limited and Build King (Zens) Engineering Limited.